devu007/ToDo-App/README.md

 -> git clone this repository

--> In client folder run npm install, similar in Server folder
+-> In the client folder run npm install, similar in the Server folder

--> Finally run npm start
+-> Finally run npm start in client folder

+-> Live Link of the website: https://to-do-app-wiq7.vercel.app/